bodo-ai/Bodo/benchmarks/tpch/README.md

 #### PySpark

-We used AWS EMR to create the PySpark cluster.
-You will need the following additional dependencies install on your local machine:
+We use AWS EMR to create the PySpark cluster.
+To run, you will need the following additional dependencies installed on your local machine:

 * [**AWS CLI**](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) (Installed and configured with access keys.)
 * [**Terraform**](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)